p2r3/bf16/README.md

 The first ever *visual* Brainfuck runtime built for running interactive games.

 ## Usage
-In order to use this runtime, you will have to compile it using a Linux distribution.
+In order to use this runtime, you will have to compile it under a Linux distribution or Windows.

 ### Requirements

+#### Linux

 A C compiler (`gcc`), `make` and Simple DirectMedia Layer (SDL2) development packages are required.

 You can install them with one of the following commands.